AKD92/Very-Simple-Messenger-V2/README.md

 to store user information or to transport messages between users.
 Instead VSM sends messages directly to the IP address that you provide.</p>
 <p>VSM uses UDP as its base networking protocol, hence the name VSM UDP.
-UDP is a very fast protocol, son in VSM you will experience that message come and go very quickly.</p>
+UDP is a very fast protocol, so as you communicate with VSM you will experience that message come and go very quickly.</p>